jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_license.md

 If you see this message then the authorization string or the site message has been entered incorrectly.

-Make sure that you have entered the authorization string and site message exactly as stated on your Product Authorization sheet or provided by your Dell distributor.
+Make sure that you have entered the authorization string and site message exactly as stated on your Product Authorization sheet or provided by your Quest distributor.

 The site message is case sensitive.